 Driving too slow

-A recent survey suggests half of UK drivers have been on the receiving end of road rage.
-Brake-checking other motorists, cutting them off, hooting and making obscene gestures puts everyone at risk, even pedestrians.
-Broadly speaking, don’t do anything when you’re behind the wheel that you wouldn’t do while pushing a shopping trolley in a supermarket.
+“Aggressive driving is extremely common among U.S. drivers,” according to AAA.
+Nearly 80% of drivers admit to getting aggressive and significantly angry behind the wheel at least once a year.
+Brake-checking other motorists, cutting them off, honking and making obscene gestures puts everyone at risk, even pedestrians.
+Broadly speaking, don’t do anything when you’re behind the wheel that you wouldn’t do while pushing a shopping cart in a supermarket.

 Putting your feet on the dashboard

 We’re absolutely baffled by the number of people who still put their feet on a car’s dashboard while riding shotgun.
 While it’s never been a safe or acceptable practice, don’t forget nearly every car sold new has an airbag waiting to explode packed into the passenger side of its dashboard.
 Imagine the severe injuries you’ll sustain if it goes off while your feet are on top of it.
 Being involved in a crash is bad enough; don’t make it worse.
 Besides, your shoes have been everywhere, they belong in the footwell.

 The number of motorists who drive without their lights on has grown significantly since automakers began making LED daytime running lights standard.
 They’re on your front end, and they’re bright, but they don’t replace your headlights.
 And, significantly, they don’t turn on your rear lights, either.
 Look for the light icon in your instrument cluster when in doubt.
 If it’s off, so are your lights.